mixcoac/Sublime-Bypass/pit.md

  sudo bash sublime-bypass.sh
 ```

-Now that you have patched your Sublime product, go to Help > Enter License and type whatever you want in there.
+Now that you have patched your Sublime product (Merge or Text), go to Help > Enter License and type whatever you want in there.
 Or even copy and paste this license!

 ```txt
 -- BEGIN LICENSE --